isomerpages/moe-tkgs/_resources/Admission/Direct School Admission.md

 	<td>Students should preferably have relevant experience such as:<br><br>
 •&nbsp;&nbsp;&nbsp;Being actively involved in a school-based or external musical group<br><br>
 Students will be assessed on:<br><br>
-•&nbsp;&nbsp;&nbsp;Performance of two contrasting prepared pieces on an instrument of choice or voice that is 2-5 minutes in duration<br>
+•&nbsp;&nbsp;&nbsp;Performance of two contrasting prepared pieces on an instrument of choice or voice that is 2-5 minutes in duration<br><br>
 and any or all of the following items:<br>
 •&nbsp;&nbsp;&nbsp;Aural that requires students to imitate and respond to simple rhythmic and/ or melodic phrase by clapping and singing<br>
 •&nbsp;&nbsp;&nbsp;Sight-reading and Scales<br>